litencatt/imap-server-sample/README.md

-Build dovecot IMAP server recipe.
+Build dovecot IMAP test server.
+NOT for production.

 ## Usage
 ### Setup